- Working Remotely

 Hold a Synchronous Class Online

 Zoom Meetings provides a robust platform for online collaboration and meetings, pairing full video and audio conferencing capabilities with content sharing and cloud recording.
 There are features in Zoom that allow you to replicate the classroom experience including screen sharing, whiteboards, breakout rooms, and sharing videos with sound.
 Log in to Zoom Meetings to automatically create your account.
 Students, faculty, and staff automatically receive fully licensed accounts.
 Once logged in, download the Zoom Client for Meetings from the Zoom Download Center on your home computer to access the full benefits of Zoom.
 For a quick and persistent way for someone to meet with you, locate your Personal Meeting ID to share with others.
 We recommend taking a few extra steps to help secure your Zoom meetings to ensure that only people you invite attend.
-If you have an accommodation request, please work with Disability Support & Access.
+If you have an accommodation request, please work with Disability & Access Services.